themosis/documentation/middleware.md

 });
 ```

-> The `web` middleware group is automatically applied to your `routes/web.php` file by the `RouteServiceProvider`.
+> The `web` middleware group is **automatically applied** to your `routes/web.php` file by the `RouteServiceProvider`.

 ### Sorting middleware

-Rarely, you may need your middleware to execute in a specific order but not have control over their order when they are assigned to the route.
+You may need your middleware to execute in a specific order but not have control over their order when they are assigned to the route.
 In this case, you may specify your middleware priority using the `$middlewarePriority` property of your `app/Http/Kernel.php` file:

 ```php
 /**